top of page

 Ritual

 An Apache girl's coming of age ceremony (courtesy of https://borderlore.org/ ) DO WE REALLY HAVE NO RITUALS?
 It's a common assertion that modern (read: white) people have no rituals, we lost our rituals, or we are living in a dearth of ritual.
-This is certainly true, at least in the traditional sense.
+This is mostly true.
 On the other hand, the most basic definition of ritual is any act that happens exactly the same every time.
-Ordering in a restaurant, signing paperwork, opening Christmas prese
+Ordering in a restaurant, signing loan paperwork, opening Christmas presents one at a time on Christmas mo

 Cory Coppersmith